-- A Tree Removal/Root Pruning Permit is required for the removal or root pruning of any street trees.
+- A Street Tree Removal/Root Pruning Permit is required for repairs which impact two or fewer trees.

-- If three or more trees are required to be removed, UFD will process a Board Report for the Tree Removal Permit and a time extension will be provided to the applicant.
+- If three or more trees are required to be removed, UFD will process a Board Report for the Tree Removal/Replacement Permit and a time extension will be provided to the applicant.

-- City policy requires as a condition of a tree removal permit that each approved street tree removal be replaced on a 2:1 basis with 24” box size tree stock and that they are watered for a minimum three-year establishment period.
+- City policy requires as a condition of a tree removal permit that each approved street tree removal be replaced on a 2:1 basis with 24” box size tree stock and be watered for a minimum three-year establishment period.

-- Under the rebate program, the property owner will be responsible for providing and establishing the first of the two replacement trees per the conditions of the permit.
+- The property owner will be responsible for providing and establishing the first of the two replacement trees per the conditions of the permit.

-- The second tree required by the 2:1 replacement policy will be furnished, installed and maintained by the City for the rebate program.
+- The second tree required by the 2:1 replacement policy will be furnished, installed and maintained by the City.